Vyral/base-template/_posts/2018-10-30-how-to-deal-with-stigmatized-marijuana-grow-properties.md

 **3. &nbsp;Fertilizer and chemicals.** These usually aren’t disposed of properly, often down drains or down the sides of houses, where it can easily seep into the home and stay in there.

-Busted grow ops can still be sold and can still be financed by the Canadian Mortgage and Housing Corporation, **but there are some stipulations.** First, you need a minimum of 20% down payment, a 1% premium on top of that, and a certification that the property is habitable.
+Busted grow ops can still be sold and can still be financed by the Canadian Mortgage and Housing Corporation, **but there are some stipulations.** First, you need a minimum 20% down payment, a 1% premium on top of that, and a certification that the property is habitable.
 To get this certificate, you’ll need to have the city come in and make sure a laundry list of items are taken care of first.

 {% include pullquote.html %}